elixirschool/elixirschool/lessons/en/ecto/querying_basics.md

   select: {m.title, c.name}
 ```

 The Ecto Query DSL is a powerful tool that provides us with everything we need to make even complex database queries.
-With this introduction provides you with the basic building blocks to start querying.
+With this introduction, you are provided with the basic building blocks to start querying.